PoGamerLab/Nexora-Mods-Manager/README.md

 ## Support the Project!

-If you enjoy Nexora Mod Manager, share it with friends and support future updates.
+If you like Nexora Mod Manager share it.
+Help future updates.

 ## Contributing

-This is a personal project.
-For bug reports or feature requests, please open an issue on GitHub.
+This project is personal.
+For bugs or features open an issue, on GitHub.